Einavg7/Light-Pollution-Temporal-Analysis/README.md

-# Light-Pollution-Temporal-Analysis
+# Light Pollution Temporal Analysis

 Remote sensing study project analyzing environmental change - Light Pollution and population as a contributing factor.
+The study areas selected for analysis- Bangalore and Pune, India.
+The time-span selected - 5 consecutive years (2013-2018, without 2016 due to unreliable data) of satellite images from the last day of December each year.

 data sources: